 The Committee with overall responsibility for the proposal is the Committee on Legal Affairs (JURI).
 However, IMCO has joint responsibility for the Commission’s extreme proposal to force internet companies to implement upload filtering.

 UPLOAD FILTERING (a.k.a. “censorship machine”) – Article 13

 In a rather unusual – if not unique – decision, the IMCO Committee adopted a draft Opinion from another committee, the Committee on Civil Liberties, Justice and Home Affairs (LIBE) as its amendment on upload filtering.
 While not being perfect – it is a draft, after all – the text removes all of the worst elements of the European Commission’s proposal.
-This must now be taken into account by the JURI Committee when it votes in September 2017.
+This must now be taken into account by the JURI Committee when it votes, probably in early October.

 ANCILLARY COPYRIGHT (a.k.a. “link tax” or misleadingly “Google tax”) – Article 11

 In recent years, various efforts have been made in EU countries to force companies to pay for linking to news sites.
 This led European companies to have to pay extra to provide, for example, news aggregation services, while Google simply refused to pay.
 In Spain, the law forced Google to pay, so Google News Spain was shut down, hurting Spanish publishers, especially smaller ones.
 It is not known why the European Commission is so eager to discriminate against European companies.

 The IMCO Committee failed to adopt any amendments to Article 11, basically giving up its opportunity to have an influence on the process of fixing the Commission’s absurd proposal.